JarukitMan/tush/README.md

     * len -- Returns the length of the structure.
     * . -- accesses the structure.
 Can be done with either a number or an array. `let arr = [[1 2 3] [4 5 6] [7 8 9]], echo arr.2.[1 2] #8 9`
     * [a..b] -- creates a range of numbers or "enumerable" types (I don't know the proper word), incremented by its version of 1.
-    * [a,a+d..b] -- creates a range, but with a specified increment value.
 * Flow
     * if -- Executes the following {...} block depending on if the boolean statement returns true. `if **truth statement** {...}`
     * for -- Works as either a C-like for loop that takes in three statements, or a Python-like for loop that takes in an iterator.\